 One of a pair of Russian cast iron Blomefield pattern smoothbore muzzleloading guns that originally flanked the mound at the Marina (possibly 24-pounders).
 Cork was the first Irish city to ask for Crimean war trophies.
 A pair arrived in 1857.
 This gun stands next to the former Captain Hanson Flagstaff mound, and was captured during the Crimean War (1853-1856) in the British Siege of Sebastopol on the Black Sea in the late 1850s.
 Both guns were originally installed at the junction of the South Mall and the Grand Parade, to embellish the equestrian statue of King George II.
 When the statue was destroyed in 1862, the guns were moved to The Marina.
 The mound was originally flanked by both of these guns mounted on wooden carriages.
 The second gun is now missing as is the wooden carriage of the remaining gun.

-Cast iron smoothbore muzzleloading gun, Queen Anne, mounted on a wood naval gun carriage at Black Rock Castle,
+Long 9-pounder cast iron smoothbore muzzleloading gun, Queen Anne, c1700-1710, mounted on a wood naval gun carriage at Black Rock Castle.

-Cast iron smoothbore muzzleloading gun, small, mounted on stone at Black Rock Castle.
+6-pounder cast iron smoothbore muzzleloading gun, mounted on a stone cairn at Black Rock Castle.

 There are a number of cannon buried nose down that serve as bollards around the city of Cork, including one near the fountain on Grand Parade, and one at Anglesea Terrace.